acapellan/AggreGator/assignments/product_backlog.md

 ### Discussion

-At the conclusion of planning poker, the product backlog was sorted from smallest final estimation to largest.
-The one exception was PBI #2.
-The team decided this knowledge acquisition item needed to be near the top to ensure it was included in the first sprint.
+Once planning poker was completed, the order of the tasks were rearranged to place the smaller items towards the top of the list and the larger items at the bottom of the list.
+The one exception was the initial project setup, which must be completed first before any other task can begin.

-In addition, every team member also came up with a different estimation for PBI #2.
+In addition, every team member also came up with a different estimation for item #1.
 During the discussion, it was discovered that one team member had the most experience with databases, and they were able explain how the item would be more complex than expected.
 The team agreed and went with his recommendation.